m-shayan73/threaTrace/reproducibility/readme.md

 1) No requirement.txt
 2) Deprecated modules of pytorch (1.9.1) in torch-geometric 1.4.3
 3) Default permissions of train and test files in ROOT/graphchi-cpp-master/bin/example_apps/ directory are not sufficient to run the code.
-4) Paper mentions use of Unicorn SC1 and DARPA E5 datasets in evaluation process, however official repository does not mentions them (neither provides their links / running procedure).
+4) Paper mentions use of Unicorn SC1 and DARPA TC5 datasets in evaluation process, however official repository has no code regarding them.
 5) No use of seed
 6) Results do not match those provided in the paper
+7) Missing threshold_unicorn.txt file when using pre-trained models.
-7) Given pre-trained models do not seem to be working properly.
+7) Provided pre-trained models of streamspot and trace do not seem to be working properly.